wenvit/ls_py101_lesson2_rps/pedac.md

 ### TEST CASES

-Handle situation if user & computer select same choice -- tie
+Handle situation if user & computer select same choice -- tie No points for either player or computer for a tie

 ### DATA STRUCTURE

-strings, dictionary for choices, list to track winners
+strings, dictionary for choices

 ### ALGORITHM
 1. Initialize constant VALID_CHOICES to a dictionary mapping shortened inputs to rock, paper, scissors, spock, lizard.
 Dictionary keys are 'r', 'p', 'sc', 'sp', 'l' with corresponding values 'rock', 'paper', 'scissors', 'spock', 'lizard'
 2. Define `prompt` function that prints f-string concatenating message w/prompt
 3. Define `who_wins_game` function that chooses winner, two parameters with player choice & computer choice, use a series of if/elif statements to compare choices using VALID_CHOICES keys & determine winner, else tie if choices are same.
-Instead of printing winner, return winner.
+Instead of printing winner, return winner or tie.
-4. Define `match_wins` function to count computer & player wins, with single parameter of list of winners.
-Use `count` method to count number of computer and player wins.
-Returns tuple of who has most wins (player or computer) and their number of wins.
+4. Set `player_wins` and `computer_wins` to 0.
+These variables will be counters to keep track of # games won.
-5. Enclose following code in while loop: `while match_winner <= 3`
+5. Enclose following code in `while True` loop:
-5. Ask user to input choice
+6. Ask user to input choice.
+Variable `player_choice` references input value.
-6. While choice not in VALID_CHOICES, ask user for valid input
+7. While choice not in VALID_CHOICES, ask user for valid input.
-7. Use random.choice function for the computer's choice among VALID_CHOICES
+8. Use random.choice function for the computer's choice among VALID_CHOICES.
+Variable `computer_choice` references return value.
-8. Invoke `who_wins_game` with arguments of player choice & computer choice.
-Variable `game_winner` references  return value if not 'tie'.
+9. Invoke `who_wins_game` with arguments of `player_choice` & `computer_choice`.
+Variable `game_winner` references return value if return value != 'tie'.
-9. Invoke `match_wins` passing `game_winner` as argument.
-Variable `match_winner` references tuple with who has max wins (player/computer) and number of wins.
+10. If `game_winner == 'player'` increment `player_wins` by 1, print you win.
+If `game_winner == 'computer'` increment `computer_wins` by 1 and print computer wins.
+Else print tie, neither game counter variable is incremented.
-10. Print game winner & match winners.
+11. Print match score with f-string argument interpolating `player_wins` and `computer_wins`
-11. When `match_winner` equals 3, break out of loop and congratulate winner of match
+12. If `player_wins == 3` print you win the match, break.
+Elif `computer_wins == 3` print computer wins, break